 - Waste management services

-- Recreation programs (summer camps, swimming lessons, leisure activities, seniors programming)
+- Parks, Trails and Recreation programs (summer camps, swimming lessons, leisure activities, seniors programming)

 - Community beautification (grass cutting, trees, flowers, boulevards)